json4s/json4s/README.md

        }
 ```

-If the json field names are snake case (i.e.: separated_by_underscores), but the case class uses camel case (i.e.: firstLetterLowercaseAndNextWordsCapitalized), you can convert the keys during the extraction using `camelizeKeys`:
+If the json field names are snake case (i.e., separated_by_underscores), but the case class uses camel case (i.e., firstLetterLowercaseAndNextWordsCapitalized), you can convert the keys during the extraction using `camelizeKeys`:

 ```scala
 scala> import org.json4s._